Click for homepage

 To ensure a more frequent stepping of the rotors, the three extra Naval rotors (VI, VII and VIII) each have two notches.
 However, as 2 shares a common factor with 26 (26 can be divided by 2) the cipher period is effectively halved.
 It would have been better to use 3 or more notches, like on Enigma T where each rotor has 5 notches.

-• Mandatory use of extra Naval wheels
+• Mandatory use of extra Naval rotor

 If, on any given day, a naval operator could pick any three rotors from the available 8, there would have been 8 × 7 × 6 = 336 possible different rotor orders.
 In practice however, the Navy used at least one of the extra Naval rotors each day (VI, VII or VIII), which reduces the number of possible rotor orders and therefore also the key space.